enhance-dev/enhance-ssr/README.md

 console.log(html`<my-transform-script></my-transform-script>`)
 ```

-### `contentBody`
+### `bodyContent`
-Enhance SSR outputs an entire valid HTML page but you can pass `contentBody: true` to get the content of the body element.
+Enhance SSR outputs an entire valid HTML page but you can pass `bodyContent: true` to get the content of the body element.
 This can be useful for when you want to isolate output HTML to only the Custom Element you are authoring.

 ```javaScript
 const html = enhance({